 Each drawing under the Letter of Credit shall reduce the Letter of Credit Amount and the Principal Component and Interest Component thereof by the amounts of such drawing and the components of such drawing.
-In addition, the Letter of Credit Amount and the Principal and Interest Component thereof shall be reduced automatically upon the delivery of certain certificates as set forth in such Letter of Credit.
-Immediately following the drawing under the Letter of Credit with respect to the Interest Component, the Letter of Credit Amount and the Interest Component thereof shall be automatically reinstated on the 11th day following a drawing by an amount equal to the amount of such drawing.
+In addition, the Letter of Credit Amount and the Principal Component and Interest Component thereof shall be reduced automatically upon the delivery of certain certificates as set forth in such Letter of Credit.
+If the Trustee shall draw on the Bank by an Interest Drawing (as defined in the Letter of Credit) and the Trustee shall not have received from the Bank within ten (10) calendar days from the date on which the Bank honors such drawing a written notice to the effect that an Event of Default (as defined in the Reimbursement Agreement) has occurred and is then continuing and that the Interest Component of the Letter of Credit will not be reinstated, the Trustee's right to draw on the Bank in a single drawing by an Interest Drawing under the Letter of Credit shall be automatically reinstated and, effective the eleventh (11th) calendar day from the date on which the Bank honors such drawing, the Trustee shall again be authorized to draw on the Bank by an Interest Drawing in accordance with the Letter of Credit; provided, however, that the Interest Component of this Letter of Credit shall be decreased in connection with amounts drawn pursuant to Partial Redemption Drawings (as defined in the Letter of Credit) or any Tender Drawing.